M-1-7-7/Scripts/OSCP/websites/LFI_RFI.md

    d.
 If this didnt work, move on to RFI

-3. Get users that have shells
+3. Get users that have home directories

+   a.
+Good starting point is look for `.ssh/id.rsa` file in attempt to get ssh access